AdhRanjit/PersonalProject/README.md

 # 🛡️ Transaction Audit and Fraud Detection Platform

 This is a Spring Boot-based backend system that simulates a real-time financial transaction logging and fraud detection engine.
-The project is designed to mirror some of the use cases in financial institutions like BNY Mellon — providing secure, auditable, and rule-based monitoring for financial transactions.
+The project is designed to mirror some of the use cases in financial institutions — providing secure, auditable, and rule-based monitoring for financial transactions.

 ---